Soil preparation is one of the important parts of getting a bounty harvest. Tomatoes can perform better if they get the right soil types they need.

-In addition to balance fertilization, proper irrigation, right tomato varieties, and planting zones play an important role behind a successful tomato harvest.
+In addition to balanced fertilization, proper irrigation, right tomato varieties, and planting zones play an important role in a successful tomato harvest.

 Typically, early spring is the right time to prepare your soil.
 However, it may depend on your local planting zones when you actually start on.